Reflections of a Roving Doctor

 MEXICO CITY

-I had promised myself I would do this backpacker style.
-That I wouldn’t take too many shortcuts.
-That I’d rough it up a little and forego my usual comforts.
+I had promised myself I would do this backpacker style – that I wouldn’t take too many shortcuts, that I’d rough it up a little and forego my usual comforts.
 It didn’t take too long for me to cave.
-The first thing I did as soon as I got out of the airport was getting a taxi.
+The first thing I did as soon as I got out of the airport was get a taxi.
 I was meant to be walking or using public transport on most occasions, but, as I figured, why not bathe in some luxury for the last time in the foreseeable future?

-And what’s more luxurious than an old, beaten down Ford?
+And what’s more luxurious than an old, beaten-down Ford?
 The driver, Juan, gave me a warm welcome to his car and home country, with Bad Bunny blasting in the background.
 I felt right at home, like I had finally come back after a long, long time – even though I had never been here.
-I guess that’s the power of Latam for you, huh?!
+I guess that’s the power of Latin America for you, huh?!

 He told me he had been living there since he was born and that he’s married with two kids.
-When I asked him about the tiny shoes he had on his dashboard, he said it’s customary for Mexicans to keep one of their children’s first ever pair of shoes as a keepsake.
-Throughout the ride, I noticed he didn’t have his seatbelt on and he kept on texting the entire time – something which, in hindsight, is an almost universal practice in Latin America.
-He also mentioned he’s an English teacher and that he does this part time.
-He told me he either wanted to go or that he’s already been to Europe, but I’m not exactly sure what it was.
+When I asked him about the tiny shoes he had on his dashboard, he said it’s customary for Mexicans to keep one of their children’s first-ever pairs of shoes as a keepsake.
+Throughout the ride, I noticed he didn’t have his seatbelt on and he kept texting the entire time – something which, in hindsight, is an almost universal practice in Latin America.
+He also mentioned he’s an English teacher and that he does this part-time.
+He told me he either wanted to go to or had already been to Europe, but I’m not exactly sure which it was.

 Riding Around